Getting to Know Your Neighborhood: Brookline Village

 Between Linden Place and Linden Street

 Established in 1843, this quiet park sports just a single play feature: a circular sandbox, about 20 feet in diameter.
-The park offers passersby a reprieve from Harvard Street’s traffic and a peaceful place to eat take-out from numerous neighboring cafés.
+The park offers passersby a reprieve from Harvard Street’s traffic and a peaceful place to eat takeout from numerous neighboring cafés.
 A single table sits at the front entrance, and benches are scattered throughout.
 Near the back entrance is one dedicated to “Alan J. Gagne (1952–2006), Linden Street’s beloved mailman.”
-Linden Park dates back to 1844 and is listed on the National and State Registers of Historic Places.
+Linden Park is listed on both the National and State Registers of Historic Places.

 Between Linden Place and Toxteth Street

 This tranquil park doesn’t have slides or sandboxes, but does feature shady benches, ideal for reading a good book or enjoying a relaxing lunch.
 Established in 1843, the park is also listed on the National Register of Historic Places.

 7 Station St.

 Brothers & Sisters Co.
 Coffeehouse + Café serves passersby who’ve just gotten off the MBTA D Line with a wide variety of pastries and beverages.
 The dining area is decorated with colorful pastel drawings, decorative lamps, and an assortment of cozy leather booths, with speakers playing a constant flow of indie tracks.
 It’s the ideal spot for anyone in search of a quiet break.
 The café is well known for its seasonal drinks, which currently include a gingerbread chai latte, a peppermint mocha and a crème brulée latte.
 During the warm-weather months, check out the café’s offshoot, Jamie’s Ice Cream Co., located next door, which serves up delicious scoops, sundaes, milkshakes, floats, and a classic banana split.